philzook58/philzook58.github.io/_posts/2025-08-26-compose_datalog.md

 # SQLizing

-We can push this thing around in sort of a staged metaprogramming style <https://okmij.org/ftp/ML/MetaOCaml.html> to instead produce `code (db -> set env)`, the code in particular being SQL.
+We can push this thing around in sort of a staged metaprogramming style <https://okmij.org/ftp/ML/MetaOCaml.html> to instead produce `code (db -> set[env])`, the code in particular being strings of SQL.

 In the following, the simplicity of what is happening is largely being obscured by the nastiness of constructing SQL strings but it is basically the same as the above.
+I typically construct my `froms`, `wheres`, and `selects` in python lists and then join them together into fstrings.

-I chose to wrap things in classes in order to get nice operator overloading.
+I chose to wrap things in classes in order to get nice operator overloading `path(x,z) <= edge(x,y) & path(y,z)`.
+It was too cute to not do.
+This does bulk out the implementation compared to the combinator style I did above.

 `EnvRel` is spiritually a `code (db -> set env)`